nulib/infrastructure/data_services/README.md

 ## Description

-This terraform project includes the resources required for the Postgres database instance.
+This terraform project includes the resources required for the main datastore services (PostgreSQL, Redis, and Elasticsearch).

 ## Prerequisites